mas-bandwidth/netcode/BUILDING.md

 Then you can run binaries like this:

     ./bin/test
+    ./bin/server
     ./bin/client
-    ./bin/server

-Alternatively, you can use the following shortcuts to build and run test programs directly:

-    premake5 test           // build and run unit tests

-    premake5 server         // build run a netcode server on localhost on UDP port 40000

-    premake5 client         // build and run a netcode client that connects to the server running on localhost

-If you have questions please create an issue at https://github.com/networkprotocol/netcode and I'll do my best to help you out.
+If you have questions please create an issue at https://github.com/mas-bandwidth/netcode and I'll do my best to help you out.

 cheers